Dragon Tales: Video games

 On November 29, 2000, a video game based on the series, Dragon Tales: Dragon Seek, was released for the PlayStation.
 Published by NewKidCo, the player takes control of either Emmy or Max as the player navigates them through Dragon Land playing hide and seek, searching for either Ord, Cassie, Zak and Wheezie, Monsieur Marmaduke or Captain Scallywag that are hiding in certain areas in each level, the player would also have a choice to pick what character they want to search for at the beginning.

 On December 16, 2000, another video game, Dragon Tales: Dragon Wings, was issued for Game Boy Color.
 Issued by NewKidCo, the game allowed players to take on the role of a novice dragon that was learning the secrets of flight at Quetzal's School in the Sky.
 Players moved through 15 levels of obstacles available in three difficulty levels.
 Reviews were mixed at Amazon.com, with an overall rating of 3/5 stars from ten reviewers.
 Many praised the graphics and fun of the game, but also felt that the game was too challenging for most younger players and did not offer much educational value.

 On July 28, 2001, a third video game titled Dragon Tales: Dragon Adventures was released for Game Boy Color.
 Also issued by NewKidCo, the game included journeys to familiar locations from the show including the Stickleback Mountains, the Singing Springs and Crystal Caverns.
 The game included multiple skill settings and the option to play as Cassie, Ord, Emmy or Max, the title having been issued before the addition of Enrique to the series.
-The Game Boy Advance version was later released in 2004, which also makes Zak and Wheezie playable in that version.
+A Game Boy Advance port of the game, issued by Global Star Software, was released on June 21, 2004, which also makes Zak and Wheezie playable in that version.

 The show's official website also included a number of tie-in games, such as "Finn's Word Game" and "Dragonberry Surprise," though following the discontinuation of the site, such titles are no longer available.